Dylan-Israel/ultimate-coding-resources/README.md

         to computer science in schools and increasing participation by women and underrepresented minorities.
       </li>
       <li>
-        <a href="https://www.girldevelopit.com/" target="blank">Girl Develop It</a> - Girl Develop It is a nonprofit
-        organization that exists to provide affordable and judgment-free opportunities for women interested in learning web and software development.
-Through in-person classes and community support, Girl Develop It helps women of diverse backgrounds achieve their technology goals and build confidence in their careers and their every day lives.
+        <a href="https://www.womenwhocode.com/" target="blank">Women Who Code</a> - Women Who Code (WWCode) is a global 501(c)(3) non-profit organization dedicated to inspiring women to excel in technology careers.
       </li>
       <li>
         <a href="https://dev.to/" target="blank">Dev.to</a> - DEV is a community of software developers getting together